 KitchenAid has designed this 12-cup coffee maker to be extra simple to use.
 Hence, the water reservoir has a series of numbers etched on the side that correspond to a dosage ladder in the filter.
 Simply fill the water tank to your preferred level and scoop a corresponding amount of ground coffee into the filter.
 Now hit the power button and retreat for a few minutes while its 29-hole spiral shower head gently dousers the coffee.
 A programmable warming plate keeps it warm for up to 30 minutes but you can change the timescale in settings.

 This machine is about 18cm in width so it’s a perfect size for any kitchen worktop.
-At around £100, it’s reasonably priced too, at least by the standards of KitchenAid products.
+At between £90 and £125, it’s reasonably priced too, at least by the standards of KitchenAid products.

-It’s hardly the most the most groundbreaking invention in the history of humankind, but Amalie Auguste Melitta Bentz’s first filter system – using a piece of blotting paper from her son’s exercise book – remains pretty much unchanged since its inception way back in the Black & White days of 1908.
+It’s hardly the most the most groundbreaking invention in the history of humankind, but Amalie Auguste Melitta Bentz’s first filter system – using a piece of blotting paper from her son’s exercise book – remains pretty much unchanged since its inception way back in 1908.
 One of her middle names is now synonymous with one of the most successful coffee-based product manufacturers on the planet.

 The 10-cup AromaFresh isn’t as comprehensive as the Sage Precision – it has just three simple settings, from weak to strong – but it does have one ace up its sleeve in the form of a built-in, top-mounted coffee grinder.
 To use, just load some beans into the hopper, fill the large 1.375-litre reservoir with water, swing out the filter holder and pop in a Melitta paper filter.
 Now select the amount of cups you want and the strength of brew, and hit go.
 Like your average bean-to-cup machine, the beans are ground (quite quietly as it happens) and deposited into the filter holder in readiness for a good dousing.

 Granted, the interface is rather fiddly and the brewing process is nowhere near as finely automated as the Sage, but the coffee it deposits is certainly worth the rigmarole.
-It’s very keenly priced, too.
+At a shade over £100, it’s keenly priced, too.

-Here’s one for the Smegeratti and it’s a sight to behold.
+Here’s one for the Smegeratti.
 The ’50s-style DCF02 is available in seven colours – including pastel blue, deep red and pitch black – and comes with a 1.4-litre water container (good for up to 10 cups), a reusable filter, a 1-4 cup function, auto start, timer and aroma intensity selector.

 Changing the settings is quite a convoluted process that involves flicking a mechanical lever on the side and trying to work out what the tiny display’s various text abbreviations mean, but you should soon get a handle on it after a bit a manual swottage.